withastro/astro/packages/integrations/vercel/README.md

 **Available for:** Serverless, Edge, Static<br>
 **Added in:** `@astrojs/vercel@3.8.0`

-You can enable [Vercel Web Analytics](https://vercel.com/docs/concepts/analytics) by setting `webAnalytics: { enabled: true }`.
+You can enable [Vercel Web Analytics](https://vercel.com/docs/concepts/analytics) by setting `analytics: true`.
 This will inject Vercel’s tracking scripts into all of your pages.

 ```js
 // astro.config.mjs